United WAY fundING

 Community Investment Process

-Our United Way of the Piedmont Community Investment 2026-2028 funding process opens March 3, 2025.
-Read below for more details.
+Our United Way of the Piedmont Community Investment 2026-2028 funding process is now closed.

 FREQUENTLY ASKED QUESTIONS